maniaplanet/documentation/01.home/01.general-faq/docs.md

 You can redownload the Maniaplanet client at this address: [https://www.maniaplanet.com/download/](https://www.maniaplanet.com/download/)

 ## I want to report bad language or bad behavior in the game from a player, how can I do that?
-While in game, if you suspect a player from any unauthorized behavior (cheating, bad language, etc), you can report him easily through in game:
+While in game, if you suspect a player from any unauthorized behavior (cheating, bad language, etc), you can report them easily through in game:

 Just check out the player nickname.
-Click "Tab" to open the player listing and click on the little buddy icon next to his name.
+Click "Tab" to open the player listing and click on the little buddy icon next to their name.

 Then, click on report abuse and follow the procedure.
 The report will go to the server admin who will be able to handle the situation or to us if this is an official server.